claudioperez/OpenSeesRT/README.md

   matrices and vectors and eliminate the need for static local variables furnishing substantial performance improvements.

-- **Reliability** All program state is encapsulated in user-instantiated classes, and global variables/singletons are avoided.
+- **Robustness** All program state is encapsulated in user-instantiated classes, and global variables/singletons are avoided.
 This eliminates several preexisting vulnerabilities to inadvertent state corruption.

+- **Simplicity** With a single `pip`-install, run any OpenSees Tcl script *and* most OpenSeesPy scripts on a wide variety of Python versions.
+  No fidling with compilers or `PATH` variables.

 <!--
 - **Library semantics**